Start date: ASAP

 If any of these projects interests you, we encourage you to apply:

-Open-sourcing inverse reinforcement learning (IRL) packages currently under development at CHAI.
+Taking responsibility for the existence of an easily usable shared codebase for CHAI researchers.
+This would include open-sourcing inverse reinforcement learning (IRL) packages currently under development at CHAI.

 Writing or adapting existing code to reproduce natural language processing (NLP) results from Stanford researchers, e.g.